UXSoc/UX-glitch/Documentation/EXTRAS.md

 ### Troubleshooting
 Here is what a successful build, and deploy looks like: https://travis-ci.com/UXSoc/UX-glitch/builds/104726741

 - Were the key and iv values uploaded correctly?
-Try uploading them manually by using the `--pring-key` argument on step 6.
+Try uploading them manually by using the `--print-key` argument on step 6.
 - Did you make sure to copy *travis.enc*?
 - Were the key and iv variable names substituted correctly, they both lead with a `$` and don't have an extra space before the end quote?